Avatar

 • 5% GST

-• Additional lodging and meal expenses were incurred owing to a flight delay.
+• Additional lodging and meal expenses due to flight delay

-• Parking and monument entrance costs are incurred during sightseeing.
+• Parking and monument entrance costs during sightseeing

-• Expenses incurred as a result of flight cancellations, landslides, roadblocks, and other natural disasters.
+• Expenses due to flight cancellations, landslides, roadblocks, and natural disasters

 • Other services not covered in the inclusions